alberto-lazari/arkanoid/readme.md

 ## Build

-I (will) provide pre-built binaries on itch.io for macOS and Windows, but of course you can compile the game yourself.
+I provide pre-built binaries on [itch.io](https://alberto-lazari.itch.io/arkanoid) for macOS and Windows, but of course you can compile the game yourself.

 The project uses CMake as its main cross-platform build system.